BallAerospace/COSMOS/_docs_v5/scripting_best_practices.md

 variable_name = 5
 ```

 If necessary, you can also inject commands from the debug prompt using the normal commanding methods.
-These commands will be logged to the ScriptRunner message log, which may be advantageous over using a different COSMOS tool like CmdSender (where the command would only be logged in the CmdTlmServer message log).
+These commands will be logged to the Script Runner message log, which may be advantageous over using a different COSMOS tool like CmdSender (where the command would only be logged in the CmdTlmServer message log).

 ```ruby
 cmd("INST COLLECT with TYPE NORMAL")